-/etc/getty
+/etc/getty [char]

 Getty is invoked by init (VIII) immediately after a typewriter is opened following a dial-up.
-The user's login name is read and the login (I) command is called with this name as an argument.
-While reading this name getty attempts to adapt the system to the speed and type of terminal being used.
+It reads the user's name and invokes the login command (I) with the name as argument.
+While reading the name getty attempts to adapt the system to the speed and type of terminal being used.

-Getty initially sets the speed of the interface to 300 baud, specifies that raw mode is to be used (break on every character), that echo is to be suppressed, and either parity allowed.
-It types the "login:" message (which includes the characters which put the Terminet 300 terminal into full-duplex and return the GSI terminal to non-graphic mode.
+Init calls getty with an argument specified by the ttys file entry for the typewriter line.
+Arguments other than '0' can be used to make getty treat the line specially.
+Normally, it sets the speed of the interface to 300 baud, specifies that raw mode is to be used (break on every character), that echo is to be suppressed, and either parity allowed.
+It types the "login:" message, which includes the characters which put the Terminet 300 terminal into full-duplex and return the GSI terminal to non-graphic mode.
 Then the user's name is read, a character at a time.
 If a null character is received, it is assumed to be the result of the user pushing the "break" ("interrupt") key.
-The speed is then changed to 150 baud and the "login:" is typed again, this time including the chracter sequence which puts a Teletype 37 into full-duplex.
+The speed is then changed to 150 baud and the "login:" is typed again, this time including the character sequence which puts a Teletype 37 into full-duplex.
 If a subsequent null character is received, the speed is changed back to 300 baud.

 The user's name is terminated by a new-line or carriage-return character.
-The latter results in the system being set to to treat carriage returns appropriately (see stty (II)).
+The latter results in the system being set to treat carriage returns appropriately (see stty (II)).

 The user's name is scanned to see if it contains any lower-case alphabetic characters; if not, and if the name is nonempty, the system is told to map any future upper-case characters into the corresponding lower-case characters.
-Thus UNIX is usable from upper-case-only terminals.